jkot16/jkot16/README.md

 # 👋 Hi, I'm Jakub

 > I used AWS before it was cool - to optimize high-demand product releases and maximize profits.
-> Now I design solid systems and websites that run smoothly and look professional – even at 3am. 😌
+> Now I design solid systems that run smoothly and look professional - even at 3am. 😌

 I got into tech not through textbooks, but by building real things that had to work, really fast.

 Back in 2019, as a teenager, I launched a small resale business focused on limited-edition sneakers.
-What started as a side hustle quickly turned into a fully automated online setup – complete with websites, cloud infrastructure, and over 500 successful transactions across Poland and global platforms like StockX and KLEKT.
+What started as a side hustle quickly turned into a fully automated online setup – complete with cloud infrastructure, and over 500 successful transactions across Poland and global platforms like StockX and KLEKT.

 But I wasn’t just flipping shoes.
-I was designing websites and systems, improving their look and performance, and making sure the user experience felt clean and trustworthy – all before finishing high school.
+I was running cloud-based operations, optimising AWS setups, and keeping every transaction fast, reliable, and well-coordinated - all before finishing high school.

 That early, high-pressure experience taught me what tutorials usually don’t:
 - how to deliver when things are on fire,
-- how to think in systems and in terms of user experience,
+- how to think in systems, not just code,
-- and how to make tools and websites that quietly do their job while looking great.
+- and how to make tools that quietly do their job.

-**Today I focus on backend, DevOps, and building WordPress websites that are clear, responsive, and aligned with a brand’s image.**
+**Today I focus on backend, DevOps, and automation - designing cloud-based systems that are monitored, cost-efficient, and capable of running intelligent, AI-driven workflows with minimal human input.
+I like building pipelines that connect data, automate decisions, and keep services running smoothly under any conditions.**

-If it runs in the cloud, looks polished, and doesn’t need babysitting – it’s probably my kind of project. 😇
+If it runs in the cloud, looks polished, uses AI to work smarter, and doesn’t need babysitting - it’s probably my kind of project. 😇

+---

+Below is an overview of my skills and the projects where I’ve applied them in real scenarios.

 ---